Hampus-Gstack/capitalfirm/README.md

-# Capital Firm Website
+# Cursus Capital Website

-A modern, professional website for Capital Firm, a financial services company.
+A modern, professional website for Cursus Capital, a financial services company.
 Built with Next.js, TypeScript, and Tailwind CSS.

 ## Features